kevinfales/7geese-recognition-board/README.md

 Boom.
 The compiled version should be ready for you in the `dist` folder.

-### But what about viewing the built version without even opening the dist folder?
+### But What About Viewing the Built Version Without Even Opening the Dist Folder?

 Don't worry, there is a command for that as well.
 And here it is.